eudoxia0/eudoxia0.github.io/article/_posts/2025-04-15-two-years-of-rust.md

 }
 ```

-When you need to explicitly handle an error, you omit the question mark operator and use thw `Result` value directly.
+When you need to explicitly handle an error, you omit the question mark operator and use the `Result` value directly.

 ## The Borrow Checker {#borrow}